An interview with Dr. Eleonore Glitz, Project Consultant at the Projektträger Jülich (PTJ), Department of bio-economy.

 Our organisation is an agency, clearly, with all the advantages and disadvantages that come with it.
 The public salary (TVöD) is quite moderate, therefore the positions are very safe.
 You should not think of rigid structures or hierarchies, when hearing the term “government agency”, however.
 Basically, all of my colleagues are highly qualified, which means that the hierarchies are very flat.
-Everyone works on their projects, it is quite rare that you´ll get staff responsibility over other project consultants.
+Everyone works on their projects, it is quite rare that you´ll get staff responsibility for other project consultants.
 Furthermore, we work in a highly interdisciplinary team, ranging from the natural sciences (biology, chemistry, physics) to agricultural science, nutrition and geology and further into various fields of economics.

 How autonomously can you make decisions in such an environment?

 Working on applications and projects, I have broad autonomy within the legal framework.
 For example, I can pick projects, which I´d like to work on.
 The choice of fundable projects is ultimately with the relevant department of the BMBF.
-However, in most cases the recommendation of the expert panel is being followed.
+However, in most cases, the recommendation of the expert panel is being followed.
 This panel can consist of external experts or PTJ colleagues, depending on the type of funding.